Get Tech Tips

-Lately, I’ve had a lot of people stop me and say some version of “I would really like to learn about _________ (fill in the blank)”
+Lately, I’ve had a lot of people stop me and say some version of:

 You aren’t going to like this answer, but it’s the truth.

-I make 2 podcasts, 2 videos and send out 3 to 7 tech tip emails per week about all sorts of topics related to HVAC.
+I make 2 podcasts, 2 videos, and I send out 3 to 7 tech tip emails per week about all sorts of topics related to HVAC.

 There are only a few of you who pay any attention to what I already make to help train you.

-Of course we all learn hands on doing our jobs.
-We learn from our mistakes, we learn from whomever we work with… that is all a type of learning that is forced upon on us and often it is valuable.
+Of course, we all learn hands-on doing our jobs.
+We learn from our mistakes; we learn from whomever we work with.
+That is all a type of learning that is forced upon us and is often valuable.

-When I started teaching classes in my 20’s I was an idealist.
-I thought everyone would be interested in knowing everything they could about their jobs and the world around around them.
-I figured they would take advantage of free education provided to them to advance in their careers.
+When I started teaching classes in my 20s, I was an idealist.
+I thought everyone would be interested in knowing everything they could about their jobs and the world around them.
+I figured they would take advantage of the free education provided to them to advance in their careers.

 That just isn’t how it works

-People who know me best know that deep down I am a bit of a jerk and that that I also really care about seeing you all grow.
+People who know me best know that deep down, I am a bit of a jerk and that I also really care about seeing you all grow.

-If you really want to learn you will start by learning without being forced to learn.
-If that’s you than I would be thrilled to help you along that journey.
+If you really want to learn, you will start by learning without being forced to learn.
+If that’s you, then I would be thrilled to help you along that journey.

 A career is something you create with intention and investment in yourself.

-Thank you for all of hard work and I truly appreciate every one of you.
-No matter how you learn or the job you do.
+Thank you for all of your hard work, and I truly appreciate every one of you, no matter how you learn or the job you do.